Lead Naval Architect

 What is required?

-• HBO/WO or equivalent experience in naval architecture
+• HBO/WO or equivalent experience in naval architecture, Marine Engineering, or a related field, or equivalent work experience

-• A minimum of five years of relevant working experience as naval architect for marine engineering and/or naval architectural projects
+• A minimum of five years of relevant working experience in naval architecture with a focus on conceptual and basic design

 • Ability to take initiative and work independently